 - Lower annual maintenance costs, thanks in part to the lifetime washable filter and bagless design.

-- Doesn’t convert to a handheld like the Dyson V-series stick vacuums do.
+- Doesn’t convert to a handheld as the Dyson V-series stick vacuums do

 Hoover T-Series WindTunnel

 - Weight: 16.5 pounds

 The Hoover T-Series WindTunnel is a bagged corded upright vacuum.
 Compared to the Dyson it certainly has a more traditional look, but there are some pros to this older style of vacuum.

 For starters, the price tag of the Hoover T-Series is significantly less than Dyson upright vacuum.
 It has a cord rewind system to ease the burden of dealing with the cord and also has a filter indicator you can easily know when it’s time to replace the filter.